Jumbo yellow perch are providing fast action on Lake Erie. Inland walleye, saugeye, and crappie bites are on.

 If there's a body of water you fish, and we're not covering it, let us know and we'll keep you informed about the latest conditions there.
 Plus, feel free to send us your fishing questions.
 We'll try to get them answered.

-This report will be updated through the week to reflect the most recent fishing conditions.
+be updated through the week to reflect the most recent fishing conditions.

 Walleye and perch continue to provide good action on Lake Erie, if you can get on the lake.